 • Applicants from Northern Ireland may access The Northern Ireland Clinical Research Network

-• Applicants from Wales may access Health and Care Research Wales
+Applicants from Wales may access Health and Care Research Wales

 Resubmission policy

 Although we do not prohibit the submission of applications which were submitted unsuccessfully in previous application rounds, applicants should recognise that the original applications were judged to be uncompetitive in that round, or significantly flawed, and are therefore likely to need substantive modification to have a realistic chance of being funded in future competitions.
-Previously unsuccessful applicants should therefore pay particularly close attention to any specific feedback provided prior to re-applying.
+Previously unsuccessful applicants should therefore pay particularly close attention to any specific feedback provided before re-applying.

 Submissions to more than one NIHR programme